 However, considering such a wide range of layers presents a computational challenge, as probing a high-dimensional matrix can significantly increase the computational footprint of the probing pipeline.
 Further, adjacent layer-wise embeddings are highly correlated (0.9) as shown in \Cref{apx:layer_correlation}, likely encoding redundant numerical patterns, and thus similar information.
 Here, we define representation redundancy as the approximate linear dependence among LLM hidden layer embeddings. \Cref{apx:representation_redunacy} shows that the LLM embedding space is roughly low-rank, with only a few rows/layers (or their combinations) contribute meaningful structure.

-\paragraph{Dimensionality reduction.} To reduce the computational cost of our approach, we lower the input dimensionality for our encoder by introducing two dimensionality-reduction steps: \emph{k-means clustering}~\citep{jain1988algorithms}, and \emph{sum pooling}.
-Clustering reduces representation redundancy by grouping similar vector regions in LLM embedding space and computing centroids, accomplishing knowledge distillation.
+\paragraph{Dimensionality reduction.} To reduce the computational cost of our approach, we lower the encoder's input dimensionality by introducing two dimensionality-reduction steps: \emph{k-means clustering}~\citep{jain1988algorithms}, and \emph{sum pooling}.
+Clustering reduces redundancy in representation by grouping similar vector regions in the embedding space and computing centroids, achieving knowledge distillation.
 To determine the optimal range for $k$, we adopt the silhouette score~\citep{rousseeuw1987silhouettes}.
 A trade-off between reduction, granularity, and model variability emerges with 3–7 clusters (\Cref{apx:silhouette_scores}).
-We set $k = 5$ to maintain the essential data structure while supporting effective dimensionality reduction.\footnote{ \Cref{apx:cluster_stats} shows that the clusters consistently group adjacent layers.} We then apply sum pooling, which consists of summing all centroid embeddings;\footnote{Preliminary evidence suggests that directly summing all layers (up to 32) results in a noisier representation.} merging group representatives (k-dimensional matrix) into a vector exploiting the additivity property of LLM embeddings demonstrated in previous work~\citep{bronzini2024unveiling}.
-For example, these reduction steps allows us to downsize the probed embedding space of OLMo-2: \Cref{apx:dim_reduction_study} presents an ablation showing that skipping these two compression steps increases the encoder’s trainable parameters tenfold.
+We set $k = 5$ to maintain the essential data structure while supporting effective dimensionality reduction.\footnote{ \Cref{apx:cluster_stats} shows that the clusters consistently group adjacent layers.} We then apply sum pooling, which consists of summing all centroid embeddings;\footnote{Preliminary evidence suggests that directly summing all layers (up to 33) results in a noisier representation.} merging group representatives (k-dimensional matrix) into a vector exploiting the additivity property of LLM embeddings demonstrated in previous work~\citep{bronzini2024unveiling}.
+For example, these reduction steps allow us to downsize the probed embedding space of OLMo-2: \Cref{apx:dim_reduction_study} presents an ablation showing that skipping these two compression steps increases the encoder’s trainable parameters tenfold.
 In summary, the neural representation of a textual input from a language model is processed through the ingestion procedure $F$, as summarized in Algorithm \ref{alg:ingestion}.